FY-bit/FY-bit-Fast-end-to-end-plasma-density-profile-reconstruction/README.md

 Input: Raw in-phase and quadrature (I/Q) reflectometer signals of shape [12500, 6]
 Output: Plasma density profile with 80 radial points
 Architecture: Multi-scale Inception-based CNN with residual connections

+🚀How to use

+By simply installing the required Python libraries, defining the input data shape, and setting model hyperparameters, you can use the model immediately.